-Water can be used on wood, paper, or cloth, but don't use water on an electrical fire (can cause shock) or a gasoline fire (it will spread the flames).
+Water can be used on wood, paper, or cloth, but do not use water on an electrical fire (it can cause shock) or a gasoline fire (it will spread the flames).
 A burning tire must be cooled.
 Lots of water may be required.

-If you're not sure what to use, especially on a hazardous materials fire, wait for firefighters.
+If you are not sure what to use, especially on a hazardous materials fire, wait for firefighters.
 Position yourself upwind.
 Let the wind carry the extinguisher to the fire.
 Continue until whatever was burning has been cooled.
 Absence of smoke or flame does not mean the fire cannot restart.

-Class/Type of Fires Class Туре Α Wood, Paper, Ordinary Combustibles Extinguish by Cooling and Quenching Using Water or Dry Chemicals В Gasoline, Oil, Grease, Other Greasy Liquids Extinguish by Smothering, Cooling or Heat Shielding using carbon Dioxide or Dry Chemicals С Electrical Equipment Fires Extinguish with Nonconducting Agents such as Carbon Dioxide or Dry Chemicals.
+Class/Type of Fires Class Туре A Wood, Paper, Ordinary Combustibles Extinguish by cooling and quenching using water or dry chemicals В Gasoline, Oil, Grease, Other Greasy Liquids Extinguish by smothering, cooling or heat shielding using carbon dioxide or dry chemicals С Electrical Equipment Fires Extinguish with nonconducting agents such as carbon dioxide or dry chemicals.
 DO NOT USE WATER.
-D Fires in Combustible Metals Extinguish by Using Specialized Extinguishing Powders
+D Fires in Combustible Metals Extinguish by using specialized extinguishing powders

 Class of Fire/Type of Extinguisher

 Class of Fire Fire Extinguisher Type

 B or C Regular Dry Chemical

-A, B, C, or D Multi Purpose Dry Chemical
+A, B, C, or D Multipurpose Dry Chemical

 D Purple K Dry Chemical

 B or C KCL Dry Chemical

-D Dry Powder Special
+D Dry Powder Special Compound

-Compound

 B or C Carbon Dioxide (Dry)

 B or C Halogenated Agent (Gas)

-Α Water
+A Water

-Α Water With Anti-Freeze
+A Water with Anti-Freeze

 A or B Water, Loaded Steam Style

 B, On Some A Foam

-- 1. What are some things to do at an accident scene to prevent another accident? - 2.
+- What are some things to do at an accident scene to prevent another accident? - 2.
 Name two causes of tire fires. - 3.
 What kinds of fires is a B:C extinguisher not good for? - 4.
 When using your extinguisher, should you get as close as possible to the fire? - 5.
 Name some causes of vehicle fires.

 These questions may be on the test.
-If you can't answer them all, re-read subsections 2.20 and 2.21.
+If you cannot answer them all, reread subsections 2.20 and 2.21.